Interviewer: Perhaps if we start by you just telling us what your role was with Serkong Tsenzhab Rinpoche in that period of his life.

 How would you describe Rinpoche’s teaching to Westerners?

 How would I describe it?

 That’s hard to say.
 It was traditional in the sense that he told a lot of stories.
 He liked to tell stories.
-He was – like the young one – had a great sense of humor, and in fact he was noted for the way that he laughed; he shook his whole body when he laughed.
-And so, often, when any Tibetan would hear a new joke, they would always go and visit him and tell him the joke, because he appreciated it so much.
-So he told many stories, which is quite traditional.
-He also taught in – well, not so many quotations.
-His Holiness the Dalai Lama uses a lot of quotations.
-But Rinpoche knew that I couldn’t understand the quotations, and if he ever was going to use them – like when he was teaching Madhyamaka to me, on voidness – then he would tell me the quotations beforehand, so that I wouldn’t fumble too much with them.
+He – like the young one – had a great sense of humor.
+In fact, he was noted for the way that he laughed; he shook his whole body when he laughed.
+Often, when any Tibetan would hear a new joke, they would always go and visit him and tell him the joke because he appreciated it so much.
+So, he told many stories, which is quite traditional.
+He also taught without giving so many quotations.
+His Holiness the Dalai Lama uses a lot of quotations, but Rinpoche knew that I couldn’t understand the quotations, and if he ever was going to use them – like when he was teaching about Madhyamaka and voidness – then he would tell me the quotations beforehand so that I wouldn’t fumble too much with them.

 He was always training me.
-So, for instance, if I didn’t understand something, he would make the whole group of people wait ten, fifteen minutes while he explained it to me – to the point where I understood – and I’d have to explain it back to him; so he made sure that I understood correctly.
-This wasn’t traditional.
-But he followed texts, and when he taught texts he taught in a very traditional way.
-He didn’t use debating terminology or method, which would be the traditional way of teaching, but I think hardly any Westerners really are familiar with the real traditional way of teaching.
-His Holiness the Dalai Lama teaches – when he teaches difficult texts – he teaches in a traditional way, but it doesn’t always come across in the books that are made afterwards.
+For instance, if I didn’t understand something, he would make the whole group of people wait ten, fifteen minutes while he explained it to me – to the point where I understood – and I’d have to explain it back to him; he made sure that I understood correctly.
+This wasn’t traditional, but he followed texts, and when he taught texts, he taught in a very traditional way.
+He didn’t use debating terminology or method, which would be the traditional way of teaching, but I think hardly any Westerners are really familiar with the real traditional way of teaching.
+His Holiness the Dalai Lama – when he teaches difficult texts – he teaches in a traditional way, but it doesn’t always come across in the books that are made afterward.
 If the translator is good, it will come across.